earthstar-project/earthstar/docs/specification.md

 }
 ```

+A library MAY support merging multiple queries.
+See the Sync Queries section for more details about how this works.

 # Syncing

 Syncing is the process of trading documents between two peers to bring each other up to date.